CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M03-HOL-Alert-and-Act.md

    ![](images/cl.png)

-1. Paste the link in the browser and navigate to it.
+1. Paste the link in the browser and navigate to the create form.

    ![](images/form.png)